Sales Reps spend 20-30% on RFPs: the real cost

 This works until the person who knows is on vacation.
 Or leaves the company.
 Or is in back-to-back meetings when the RFP is due.

-Tribal knowledge isn't a backup system.
-It's a single point of failure disguised as institutional memory.
+Tribal knowledge is a single point of failure disguised as institutional memory.

 RAG systems change this dynamic.
 When the fastest way to find information is actually searching (because search actually works), knowledge gets documented.
 When reps can ask "How did we handle the Acme security objection?" and get a real answer, they stop relying on whoever happens to be online.